MarcinOrlowski/StackUnderflow/README.md

  1. indicates whenever user is on your blacklist ![blacklisted](https://raw.githubusercontent.com/MarcinOrlowski/StackUnderflow/master/img/user-blacklisted-on.png) or not ![not blacklisted](https://raw.githubusercontent.com/MarcinOrlowski/StackUnderflow/master/img/user-blacklisted-off.png)
  2. indicates whenever you consider this user your favourite (starred) one.
 Tap this icon to toggle the state. ![blacklisted](https://raw.githubusercontent.com/MarcinOrlowski/StackUnderflow/master/img/user-favourite-on.png) or just regular one ![regular user](https://raw.githubusercontent.com/MarcinOrlowski/StackUnderflow/master/img/user-favourite-off.png).
 Tap this icon to star/unstar this user.

+Note: when you blacklist starred user, s/he will be only considered blacklisted from now one, but star flag will not be be altered, which means once user is removed from blacklist, s/he become will be considered starred again.
+If you do not want this to take place, you must remove star manually.

 All questions asked by either your favourite users will be additionally marked:

 ![starred user question](https://raw.githubusercontent.com/MarcinOrlowski/StackUnderflow/master/img/docs_banner_starred_question.png)